sunyumail93/PipeRiboseq/README.md

 conda install -n piperiboseq -c bioconda fastqc conda install -n piperiboseq -c bioconda git
 #We ignore cufflinks since we usually don't need it.

+#Alternatively, you can create the env using the yml file provided:
+conda env create -f conda_env_Linux.yml  #For Linux conda env create -f conda_env_MacOS.yml  #For MacOS

 #This environment is not compatible with salmon, so we have to download salmon and install it separately:
 wget "https://github.com/COMBINE-lab/salmon/releases/download/v1.9.0/salmon-1.9.0_linux_x86_64.tar.gz"